Wednesday 15th Jul 2020

-As an agile and adaptable broker, you will already be well-equipped to conduct business whenever and wherever your customers need.
+As an agile and adaptable individual, you will already be well-equipped to conduct business whenever and wherever your customers need.
 However, while working from home, it will be vital to maintain the same levels of service, manage your own workload, and stay motivated during distracting times.

 Communication is key

-To build a successful brokerage, communication – with both colleagues and clients – is key.
+To build a successful business, communication – with both colleagues and clients – is key.
 Customers will always respond best to a professional who is quick off the mark, reactive and knows their stuff.

 With an increased focus on apps and online communication in recent months, many consumers are spending less time using traditional communication methods like emails and phone calls, in favour of slicker online platforms for managing enquiries swiftly and efficiently.